MeetKai/functionary/README.md

 6. **Merging and Training:** We combine all the generated elements (prompts, function calls, function answers, and their interpretations) using a custom formatting.
 This consolidated dataset is then used for the model's training.

+*Note: Llama 2 70b is capable of doing all syntetic data generation.*

-More information about this process will be provided soon as possible.
+*More information about this process will be provided soon as possible.*

 ### v0.1